akshay9594/COMPASS/README.md

 # Compiling and Running the benchmarks

+   1. There are 2 main directories - "serial" and "parallel which contain the serial and parallel versions of the codes.
+The process of compiling and running the codes is the same for both versions.
-   1. Compiling amgmk, IncompleteCholesky and SDDMM
+   2. Compiling amgmk, IncompleteCholesky and SDDMM
       - Navigate to the source of these benchmarks and find the Makefile
       - Use the "make" command to run the Makefile and generate the executable.